cartheur/ideal/README.md

 _Regularities of interaction_ -- or simply, _regularities_ -- are patterns of interaction that occur consistently.
 Regularities depend on the coupling between the agent and the environment.
 That is, they depend both on the structure of the environment and on the possibilities of interaction that the agent has at its disposal.

 This statement emanates from Immanuel Kant, whose _Critique of Pure Reason_ and refinements by Arthur Schopenhauer _On the Fourfold Root of the Principle of Sufficient Reason_ and _The World as Will and Representation_, of the proof that cognitive systems can never know "the world as such" but only the world as it appears to them through sensorimotor interactions.
-For example, in some situations, if you spread your arm repeatedly, and if you consistently experience the same sensorimotor pattern, you may infer that there is something constant _out there_ an environemnt exteral to the self that consistently makes this same sensorimotor pattern possible.
+For example, in some situations, if you extend your forarm at your elbow repeatedly where you consistently experience the same sensorimotor pattern, you will infer that there is something constant _out there_ -- an environemnt exteral to the self that consistently makes this same sensorimotor pattern possible.
 Regularities can be experienced through arbitrarily complex _instruments_, which may range from a stick or rope in your hand (depending on your contextual expression) to complex experimental settings such as those used by physicists to interact with _something out there_, phenomena known as electromagnetism.

 These philosophical ideas translate into machine intelligence when we acknowledge the fact that knowledge is constructed from regularities of interactions rather than recorded from input data.
 Designing a system that would construct complete knowledge of the world out there and exploit this model is the lesser-known but more powerful long-term objective.
 To absorb this problem gradually, Section 3 begins with implementing an agent that can detect simple sequential regularities and exploit them to satisfy its rudimentary motivational system.